LutzLange/ecs-multi-account-demo/Readme.md

 This should work up to the policy section.

 TODO:
-- clean up env VAR handling
-- check and improve L7 policy section
+- check and improve L7 policy section (waiting on engineering)
 - update diagram

 # Istio Ambient Multi-Account ECS Integration